 Prosecutors: Man in subway bombing said: ‘More is coming’

-NEW YORK (AP) — Prosecutors say a Bangladeshi immigrant charged in a failed pipe bombing in the New York subway system told a prison guard after his arrest that "more is coming."
+NEW YORK (AP) — A Bangladeshi immigrant charged in a failed pipe bombing in the New York subway system told a prison guard and a law enforcement officer after his arrest that “more is coming,” prosecutors said Tuesday.

-Authorities say Ullah taunted President Donald Trump on Facebook before the attack.
+Authorities have said Ullah, who has pleaded not guilty, taunted President Donald Trump on Facebook before the attack.
 The Republican president later demanded tightened immigration rules.

-Prosecutors say Ullah wanted to avenge U.S. aggression toward the Islamic State group.
+Prosecutors said Ullah told investigators after his arrest that he wanted to avenge U.S. aggression toward the Islamic State group and had chosen a busy weekday morning to attack so he could terrorize as many people as possible.
 The pipe bomb never fully exploded.